rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

     total 2524008
     -rw-rw-r-- 1 joeuser joeuser 2584576512 Apr 28 19:52 downloaded-image.vhd

-You can use Swiftly to determine the size of the file as it exists in Cloud Files:
+You can use Swiftly to determine the size of the file in Cloud Files:

     swiftly
       --auth-url=https://identity.api.rackspacecloud.com/v2.0